About Louisa Seton

 Language, race and religion were never a cultural barrier; they rather stimulated a natural curiosity in me that went far beyond my formal education.
 It’s helped me traverse the globe and remain at ease with my camera in a number of unique situations.

 I am especially interested in indigenous culture and ceremony.
-From a personal perspective I’m passionate about highlighting 'a peoples evolving' ability to adapt to the song of the land through constant change.
-My intention is to create graceful visual impact, while capturing and preserving the ancient tribal traditions and customs which over time when interwoven with 'modern day progress' slowly become diluted.
+From a personal perspective, I’m passionate about highlighting 'a peoples evolving' ability to adapt to the song of the land through constant change.
+My intention is to create graceful visual impact while capturing and preserving the ancient tribal traditions and customs which over time when interwoven with 'modern-day progress' slowly become diluted.

+Through my photography, I am blessed to meet and interact with a colourful kaleidoscope of people.
 I can never truly convey my deep appreciation to these communities for allowing me into their worlds; their individual stories are as equally compelling as they are educational, not only bringing awareness and insight to me personally but to the collective as a whole.

 Thank you for taking the time to look through my collections and read my stories.